JulioRios15/E-commerce-Back-End/README.md

     DB_PW=
     ```
 * seed the database `npm run seed`
-* start the server in your terminal, run `npm run start`
+* start the server in your terminal, run `npm start`

 ## Routes